Touring Europe by Ship:

 Roma from the cruise terminal or take Silversea's free shuttle boat to San

-site for nearly 500 pages of Venice travel information and photos.)
+site for more than 1,000 pages of Venice travel information and photos.)
 After that,

 we spent a day cruising along the Dalmatian Coast to the Croatian port of: